project-copacetic/copa-extension/README.md

-# Docker Desktop Copa Extension
-Copa Docker Desktop Extension
+# Copa Docker Desktop Extension

 ![starting page for the extension](https://raw.githubusercontent.com/jgrer/copa-extension/dockerfile-label-documentation/.github/images/demo1.png)

 ## What is this extension for?